arthmoeros/qsdt-template-engine/README.md

     - Allows to skip a whole section if a given value is undefined/null in the input object

 #### What's this? - Intro
-This is the core of the Template Engine that Artifacter uses for its artifacts generation, it makes use of the atmpl format whose syntax is explained further in this same document.
-This engine is made for Artifacter, but has the purpose of reusability in mind, so any other consumer can extend it a bit without modifying its core, it allows a bit further customization on its template processing via Custom Pipe Functions and Declared Iteration Processors.
+This is the core of the Template Engine that QSDT uses for its artifacts generation, it makes use of the atmpl format whose syntax is explained further in this same document.
+This engine is made for QSDT, but has the purpose of reusability in mind, so any other consumer can extend it a bit without modifying its core, it allows a bit further customization on its template processing via Custom Pipe Functions and Declared Iteration Processors.

 #### What's in here? - API
 The available API for those who import the package is as follows: